JuiceDollar/smartContracts/README.md

 ### Gateway Contracts

-The gateway contracts (FrontendGateway.sol, SavingsGateway.sol, MintingHubGateway.sol) provide a way to generously reward frontend providers or referrer, paid for by DEPS Holder.
+The gateway contracts (FrontendGateway.sol, SavingsGateway.sol, MintingHubGateway.sol) provide a way to generously reward frontend providers or referrers, paid for by JUICE Holders.
 These Contracts are not present in the Frankencoin Ecosystem.

 # Invariant/Stateful Fuzzing Tests with Foundry: